giornogoldenwind/foss-donations/README.md

       correctly generated donate page for your locale

 ## Not fundable
-These projects can't be funded with traditionally direct donations.
+These projects can't be funded with traditional direct donations.

 ### [Betrusted](https://betrusted.io/)
 * Contributing code back to Betrusted on [GitHub](https://github.com/betrusted-io)